-Today’s society and business life is closely linked to technological development.
-And, consequently, also to digitalization of HR and the adoption of new strategies, tools and ways of working.
-This relationship has been intensified during the COVID-19 health crisis.
+Today’s society and business life are closely linked to technological development.
+And, consequently, also to the digitalization of HR and the adoption of new strategies, tools, and ways of working.

 - Accelerate the recruitment process.

 - Set a digital workplace.

 And, how can they be successfully overcome?
 Let’s see it.

 According to the independent firm Markess Consulting, 82% of the mid-cap companies it had consulted faced serious difficulties in the process of attracting talent.

 The Great Resignation had an impact in the US but now the trend is spreading to Europe organizations too.
 So, this could be considered the main obstacle companies have to continue growing.

 Human resources, therefore, must pay special attention to designing effective recruitment policies in a market dominated by labor shortages.
 And focus on actions that allow for continuous feedback from the people already on the payroll.